mindis/snowplow.github.com/_posts/2014-01-08-five-things-that-make-analyzing-snowplow-data-with-looker-an-absolute-pleasure.md

       occurred_on_services_page: yes
 {% endhighlight %}

-Both the above dimension and metric will now be available to include in any report produced in the Query Explorer.
+Both the above dimension and metric will now be available to include in any report produced in the Explorer.
 For example, we can now compare the number of events that occurred on services page by marketing campaign, landing page or over time.

 <a href="/static/img/blog/2014/01/looker/events-on-services-page-by-day.JPG"><img src="/static/img/blog/2014/01/looker/events-on-services-page-by-day.JPG" title="Plotting the number of events on services pages by day" /></a>